-If you suspect your dog has contracted canine distemper, email appointment@sanantoniopetsalive.or g immediately!
+If you suspect your dog has contracted canine distemper, contact the medical coordinator immediately!

 Mange

 The parasite that causes mange is transmitted through physical contact.
 Infected animals suffer blisters, scabs and hair loss.
 There are two types of mange: sarcoptic and demodex.